ComfyUI Extension: Maya1 TTS

 </details> <details> <summary><b>Voice & Text Settings</b></summary>

-voice_description (multiline text)
+voice_description

-Describe the voice using natural language:
+Describe the voice using natural language.
+Click inside to edit or use character presets.

 Realistic male voice in the 30s with American accent.
 Normal pitch, warm timbre, conversational pacing.